5 Reasons Why Your Dog Scratching Harness – How to stop it?

 They Don’t Like Being out of the House in a Harness

 One of the most common reasons for scratching and chewing is that your pup doesn’t like being out of the house in a harness.
-After all, harnesses are a foreign object to them and can make them feel vulnerable or uncomfortable in unfamiliar settings.
+After all, harnesses are foreign to them and can make them feel vulnerable or uncomfortable in unfamiliar settings.

 Some dogs may also scratch and chew their harness because they don’t like the feeling of tightness around their chest or because it restricts their movement.